Metropolitan Borough of Wigan: Local government

 Presently in May 2018, the Council's political composition is: Labour 60, Conservatives 7, Independent 4, Independent Network 2, Shevington Independents 1, and Standish Independents 1.

 The council uses Wigan Town Hall as its main headquarters.
 Leigh Town Hall is used as a secondary base.

-Townships and wards
+Localities and wards

 The borough is divided into 25 electoral wards, each of which elect three councillors.
-The present wards were adopted in 2003, following a review by the Boundary Commission, the previous review took place in 1979.
-The borough was formerly divided in 24 wards.
-Wigan Council has divided the borough into ten areas by the name of townships, with a Township Manager and a Township Forum each.
+The present wards were adopted in 2023, following a review by the Boundary Commission, the previous review took place in 2003.
+Prior to 2003 the borough was divided in 24 wards.
+From the 2003 Boundary Review until the 2020s, Wigan Council divided the borough into ten areas by the name of townships, each with a Township Manager (council liaison) and a regularly scheduled Township Forum meeting.
+However with Austerity cuts This has been replaced with an ad hoc community consultation structure without regularly scheduled community forums or permanent council liaisons consisting of 16 communities or 'Places' divided into 3 unnamed 'Localities', the Locality at the centre of the Borough consists of Ashton, Bryn, Abram, Platt Bridge, Hindley and Hindley Green with all areas to the northwest forming a locality centred on Wigan and all areas to the southwest forming one centred on Leigh.
+However two Town Centre Managers were appointed in Wigan and Leigh primarily to act as liaisons between the Council and local business.

-Parishes
+Civil & ecclesiastical parishes

 The borough has three civil parishes: Haigh, Shevington and Worthington.
 The rest of the borough is an unparished area.
-Ecclesiastical parishes in the west of the borough are part of the Anglican Diocese of Liverpool and the Roman Catholic Archdiocese of Liverpool, Anglican parishes in the east of the Metropolitan Borough are part of the Diocese of Manchester and the northern section part of the Diocese of Blackburn.
+Church of England ecclesiastical parishes in the west of the borough are part of the Diocese of Liverpool, those in the east of the Metropolitan Borough are part of the Diocese of Manchester and the northern section part of the Diocese of Blackburn.